 Proper nutrition is an important part of your puppy's development.
 In general, you should continue feeding puppy food (dog food labeled for growth) until your puppy is done growing.
 Large breed dogs often need to stay on puppy food past their first year, but other dogs can usually start to transition to adult food between nine and 12 months of age.
 Small breed dogs may even transition earlier.

 Because your dog's rate of growth is slowing at this time, it can be easy to accidentally overfeed.
 Make sure your dog's growth is overall, not just in his belly.
-Obesity in dogs is a rapidly growing problem in this day and age.
+Obesity in dogs is a common problem.
 Ask your vet for advice about your dog's optimum weight.
 Your vet can also tell you when to transition your dog to adult food.